erlage/rad/README.md

       ],
     );
     ```
-    Note: Since `class` is a reserved word in Dart we're using suffix "Attribute" with it.
-There are a few more attributes that are reserved, and those can be used with the same suffix "Attribute".

-    This means, there are no layout/style specific widgets like you've in Container, Stack etc in Flutter.
+    Talking more about UI, there are no layout/style specific widgets like you've Container and Stack widgets in Flutter.
 Just think about it for a sec? we don't really need them as most of things can be done using HTML tags and CSS.

     Just for sake of example, let's say you want a Stack widget,